Wild boar: As a game animal and food source

 Humans have been hunting boar for millennia, the earliest artistic depictions of such activities dating back to the Upper Paleolithic.
+At some archaeological sites in China dating back to the Holocene Climatic Optimum (HCO), boar composed up to 73% of all medium and large mammal remains, indicating heavy reliance on these suids as a food source.
 The animal was seen as a source of food among the Ancient Greeks, as well as a sporting challenge and source of epic narratives.
 The Romans inherited this tradition, with one of its first practitioners being Scipio Aemilianus.
 Boar hunting became particularly popular among the young nobility during the 3rd century BC as preparation for manhood and battle.
 A typical Roman boar hunting tactic involved surrounding a given area with large nets, then flushing the boar with dogs and immobilizing it with smaller nets.
 The animal would then be dispatched with a venabulum, a short spear with a crossguard at the base of the blade.
 More than their Greek predecessors, the Romans extensively took inspiration from boar hunting in their art and sculpture.
 With the ascension of Constantine the Great, boar hunting took on Christian allegorical themes, with the animal being portrayed as a "black beast" analogous to the dragon of Saint George.

 Boar hunting continued after the fall of the Western Roman Empire, though the Germanic tribes considered the red deer to be a more noble and worthy quarry.
 The post-Roman nobility hunted boar as their predecessors did, but primarily as training for battle rather than sport.
 It was not uncommon for medieval hunters to deliberately hunt boars during the breeding season when the animals were more aggressive.
 During the Renaissance, when deforestation and the introduction of firearms reduced boar numbers, boar hunting became the sole prerogative of the nobility, one of many charges brought up against the rich during the German Peasants' War and the French Revolution.